nosada/mkosi-files/README.md

 # How to use
-After cloning this repository, you would do:
+After cloning this repository, you could do belows:

 ## Creating container image
 ```